 Authorization process:

-We chose to have two ways of receiving and assigning the RFID chip.
+We have considered two options of how the visitors may obtain the purchased RFID bracelets.
+As a final decision, we chose to have both ways of receiving and assigning the RFID chips implemented.

 Every RFID chip will be assigned to the client at the spot, this give us bigger control and increases the security level